proyIntegrador/tour-of-hero-cli/README.md

 ##Commit3:
 Multiple Components of tour-of-heroes tutorial, organizing our code into separate components to gain reusability.
 ##Commit4:
-Services of tour-of-heroes tutorial, implementation of a service class to provide a list of heroes, it can be shared by many components
+Services of tour-of-heroes tutorial, implementation of a service class to provide a list of heroes, it can be shared by many components.
+##Commit4:
+Routing of tour-of-heroes tutorial, creating router link to navigate among different components.
+Also create multiple components with its .html and .css temmplates to more understandable aplication structure

 # TourOfHeroes